Give Your Boss Confidence With a Risk Management Plan

 Step 2: Identify

-Once you’ve got an approach outlined, you can then start to work to it.
+Once you’ve got an approach outlined, you can then start to work with it.

 Now you identify the risks that are going to affect your project.
 This is only ever a snapshot in time and your risk register is something that you’ll want to come back to time and time again to ensure anything new is put on there as well.